geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 See the [manga embedding plots](/manga/embedding-plots) page for a visualization of the recommendations through the embedding space.

+See the [manga feed](/manga/feed) page for a feed of manga from MangaDex that have been re-ranked.

 ## notes

 ### table of contents